skreddy6673/DevOps_Practice/README.md

 # DevOps_Practice
 Code used in creating DevOps pipeline.

-CloudWatch_Metrics to monitor the AWS resources.
+CloudWatch_Metrics - To monitor the AWS resources.

+SNS_Creation - To send out a notification(SNS) via Email to the user when an event occurs.